 Insider attacks are a problem, too.
-Employees know your company’s infrastructure and are familiar with your cybersecurity tools.
+Employees know your company’s infrastructure.
 They also know where the sensitive data or confidential information is kept.
 Additionally, they may not act maliciously all the time.
 If a disgruntled worker is patient, rather than going out in a blaze of glory, it can be harder to detect the breach.

 According to the Ponemon Institute, insider-related incidents cost $11.45 million in 2019.
 Establishing role-based access credentials can help limit exposure.
 With this approach, people can get only to the information they need to do their jobs.

 Humans also lose things.
 This is unintentional insider vulnerability.
 Perhaps they use their personal device to log into the business systems.
 Laptops, external drives, and mobile devices allow mobility and simplify data access, but what if that mobile device is lost or stolen?
 If you’re not protecting remote access, you could end up having to tell clients their data is in unknown hands.
 Encryption can help.